shimaore/ccnq-ko-rule-entry/README.coffee.md

 -----

       @view ({value,$root,ko}) ->
-        assert value instanceof RuleEntry, 'value should be an instance of RuleEntry' {ruleset_db} = $root
+        # assert value instanceof RuleEntry, 'value should be an instance of RuleEntry'
+        assert value?, 'value is required'
+        {ruleset_db} = $root
         assert ruleset_db?, 'ruleset_db is required'